HeavyMedl/HowToJavaScript/README.md

     }
 ]);
 ```
 Notice we're creating yet *another* dependency on somebody's library.
-After this example using underscore, we'll write our own very basic templating system and ditch underscore.
+After this example using underscore, we'll ditch it and write our own very basic templating system.

 1. Define a `buildTemplate` function in `DOMUtils` to initialize building our templates for when underscore loads: